BJW333/Crowdstrikefix/README.md

-fix for crowd strike error
+This is a simple batch file meant as a fix for crowd strike BSOD error.